Michigan Child Abuse And Neglect Attorneys

-Fourth degree child abuse occurs when a parent or guardian intentionally fails to provide adequate food, clothing, or shelter for the child and this failure leads to the physical harm of the child.
-Fourth degree child abuse can also occur if the parent or guardian acts recklessly and this recklessness leads to the physical harm of the child.
+These types of chargeable omissions occur when a parent or guardian intentionally fails to provide adequate food, clothing, or shelter for the child and that failure leads to child’s physical harm.
+Fourth Degree abuse can also occur if the parent behaves recklessly and such recklessness leads to physical harm of the child.

 Is it illegal to spank my child in Michigan?

 No, it is not illegal to spank your child in Michigan.
 Child Abuse and Neglect laws specifically say that a parent, guardian, or other person permitted by law or authorized by a parent/guardian can take steps to reasonably discipline a child, including the use of reasonable force.